Elisabethein/Playtech-Java-Assignment-2024/README.md

   * validates the transaction id is unique
   * validates the user exists and is not frozen
   * calls the amountAndTypeValidation method to validate the amount and type of transaction
-- 'amountAndTypeValidation' - validates the amount and type of transaction, and in case of invalid amount or type, creates a decline event
-  The logic in this method:
+- 'amountAndTypeValidation' - validates the amount and type of transaction The logic in this method:
-  * validates the amount is a valid positive number and within deposit/withdraw limits
+  * validates the amount is a valid positive number and within deposit/withdraw limits for the user
   * for withdrawals, validates the user has a sufficient balance for a withdrawal
-  * allows withdrawals only with the same payment account that has previously been successfully used for deposit
+  * allows withdrawals only with the same payment account that has previously been successfully used for deposit (this uses approvedTransactions list)
-  * chooses a validation method based on the transaction method:
+  * chooses a validation method to call based on the transaction method:
     * 'transferValidation' for transfer method
     * 'cardValidation' for card method
 - 'transferValidation' - validates the transfer account iban The logic in this method:
-  * validates the transfer account iban
   * uses method 'isValid' to validate the iban
-  * confirms that the country of the account used for the transaction matches the user's country
+  * confirms that the country of the account used for the transaction matches the user's country (uses the aplha-2 code in iban account)
   * calls method 'validateAccountIsUsedByOneUser' to validate the account
 - 'cardValidation' - validates the card number
   The logic in this method:
-  * validates the card number using the bin mappings and the card type
+  * validates the card number using the bin mappings and the card type is DC
-  * confirms that the country of the card used for the transaction matches the user's country
+  * confirms that the country of the card used for the transaction matches the user's country (uses the country codes' map)
   * calls method 'validateAccountIsUsedByOneUser' to validate the account
-- 'validateAccountIsUsedByOneUser' - validates the user does not share iban/card, and in case of invalid account, creates a decline event
-  The logic in this method:
+- 'validateAccountIsUsedByOneUser' - validates the user does not share iban/card The logic in this method:
   * validates the payment account has not successfully been used by another user
   * if we reach this point, the account is valid and can be used for the transaction